 Flip is constantly monitoring, pulsing, and analyzing demand trends across the industry.
 With visibility across multiple customers and inventory sites, we have created the ability to understand potential shortages.
 This insight creates opportunities for Flip to anticipate future demand and procure products that will be used across many different OEMs and CMs.
 For example, Flip been successful in getting an OCM to restart a product line for an “additional run” and placed a lifetime buy on a device that three different OEMs had requirements for.
 However, none of them had the demand individually to meet the minimum volume needed to start up a line.

 This may seem similar to what many participants in the “open” market strive to accomplish.
-However, Flip actually helps our customers avoid the gray markets completely by building a model through fully “authorized” relationships with industry-leading semiconductor manufacturers.
+However, Flip actually helps our customers avoid the grey markets completely by building a model through fully “authorized” relationships with industry-leading semiconductor manufacturers.
 We have partnerships with these manufacturers on obsolete and EOL components.
 These partnerships allow for a lot of product that would otherwise be set aside, scrapped, and destroyed to remain available to customers who may not have had enough inventory to support lifetime production demands.

 Flip offers customers all the benefits that come with factory-direct procurement, including traceability and manufacturer quality standards.
 Flip also adds one element that the factories cannot provide—and that element is convenience.